Edward Winter

 The spelling Glücksberg is less likely to be an oversight by Najdorf because on pages 60-61 he also annotated a game which he had played against Gliksberg (at Łódź in 1929).
 At the start of that game Lissowski commented: “Numerous sources wrongly give the loser’s name here as Szapiro (or Shapiro, Schapiro).
 Gliksberg from Łódź should not be confused with the second-category Warsaw player Glücksberg.”

-Is it possible that the Kurjer Warszawski erred in putting “Gliksberg”?
+Is it possible that the Kurjer Warszawski erred in putting “Gliksberg”?’

 (6408)

-See too Najdorf against the French Defence.
+See too Miguel Najdorf (1910-97), Najdorf against the French Defence and Confusion over Alekhine v Najdorf.

 To the Chess Notes main page.